Skip to main content

 Key takeaway

-Input parsing functions like strtol have well-defined but surprising edge cases: strtol returns 0 for non-numeric input rather than signaling an error, and programs that forget to check the endptr pointer silently accept garbage.
-This class of bug, trusting a parser's return value without validating its success, appears across file parsers, network protocol handlers, and CLI tools in any language with C-style conversion functions.
-The fix is always to check the parser's out-parameters and bounds-validate the result before using it as an index or selector.
+Parsing functions like strtol have well-defined but surprising edges: it returns 0 for non-numeric input rather than signalling an error, and a program that skips the endptr check silently accepts garbage.
+Trusting a parser's return value without validating success shows up in file parsers, protocol handlers, and CLI tools in any language with C-style conversions.
+Check the out-parameters and bounds-validate the result before using it as an index.

 Related reading